CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.6 Software tests and releases.md

 ### 1.3 Delimitation

 While the module CON.3 * Software Development * covers the software development process and the software tests that are required during the development process, this module describes the special requirements that are placed on test and release management.
-This test and release management does not exclusively refer to self-developed or customer-supplied software, but also to the testing and release of CON.4 * selection and use of state-of-the-art software * and APP.1.1 * Office products *.
+This test and release management does not exclusively refer to self-developed or customer-supplied software, but also to the testing and release of CON.4 * Selection and use of state-of-the-art software * and APP.1.1 * Office products *.

 Different technical methods are used for the software tests.
 The procedure for penetration tests is described in more detail in the module DER.3.3 * Penetration Tests *.